systemslab/popper-paper/main.md

 The goal of this experiment is to compare the performance of GassyFS with respect to that of TempFS on a single node.
-As mentioned before, GassyFS surges from the need to be able to scale tmpfs to multiple nodes.
+As mentioned before, the idea of GassyFS is to serve as a distributed version of TmpFS.
 Figure 3 shows the results of this test.
 We can see that GassyFS, due to the FUSE overhead, performs within 90% of TmpFS's performance.

 The corresponding experiment folder in the paper repository contains the necessary ansible files to re-execute this experiment with minimum